-The queens are posted in test tubes, but we do not recommend leaving them in the tubes to establish colonies.
+The queens we sell are posted in test tubes, but we do not recommend leaving them in the tubes to establish colonies.
 I have tried many times to keep them in test tubes to start colonies, and they have always failed.

 They also dislike artificial nests.
 Being in an open chamber gives them a feeling of lack of security, unlike an enclosed natural earthen foundation chamber provides.
 If you are going to try and establish a colony in an artificial nest.
 The only suggestion to help is to place some moist soil in one of the chambers, and the queen will use this to create a more natural chamber.

 If they do successfully establish a colony, we advise keeping them in the earth nest until they have a good-sized workforce, then if required carefully move them into an artificial nest.
-We recommend placing a few small spoonful’s fine-grained moist earth in the outworld, which they will use to adjust the entrance and chamber size, and this also enables them to control airflow / humidity.
+We recommend placing a few small spoonful’s fine-grained moist earth in the outworld, which they will use to adjust the entrance and chamber size, and this also enables them to control airflow/humidity.
 During the moving phase keep them humid as the small workers can desiccate easily.

 Do not feed with any insect that you have found that is already dead, as it could have been killed by insecticide, and still have some poison in its system.

 Do not keep the foundation container near anything that vibrates, such as fridges.